Fadi002/de4py/README.md

-> [!IMPORTANT]
-> this project has been officially archived.
-It has been a rewarding experience to develop and share this project with the community.
-However, I’ve noticed that many users lack the necessary coding or reverse engineering experience to fully benefit from the project.
-This has led to an increase in basic questions and issues that detract from the project's original intent.

----

 <a href="#home"><img src="https://github.com/Fadi002/de4py/blob/main/Pictures/de4py.jpg?raw=true"></img></a>
 # de4py
-<p align="center"><b>important note: IF YOU ARE A SKID AND DON'T KNOW HOW TO CODE OR USE AI TO CODE AND HAVE NO EXPERIENCE AT ALL THEN THIS TOOL IS NOT FOR YOU !!!</b></p>
 <p align="center"><b>what is de4py?</b></p>
 De4py are an Advanced python deobfuscator with a beautiful UI and a set of Advanced features that enables malware analysts and reverse engineers to deobfuscate python files and more. this project is maintained by me (<a href="https://github.com/Fadi002">Fadi002</a>) and my friend <a href="https://github.com/AdvDebug">AdvDebug</a>.